 As we explore the colourful streets, the kids are greeted with cries of “gong hei fat choy” and more of those tantalising red packets, some holding cash and others chocolate coins.
 Traditional lion and dragon dances break out, the kids jigging wildly to the very loud and extremely vigorous drumming that accompanies them, before helping to feed the mythical critters lettuce.

 The lion symbolises strength while the dragon represents power and their presence is said to bring good luck and fortune (although not to my eardrums).
-It appears to be effective too, because we’re feeling very lucky indeed to be celebrating Chinese New Year here.
+It appears to be effective too, because we’re feeling very lucky indeed to be celebrating Chinese New Year in Guangzhou.

 A Cantonese feast of flavours